Imagine dining under the Africa night sky with stars twinkling above, and with lanterns glowing all around you.

 We’ve just been going too fast, so to slow down, is perfect for us here.

 We have selected Zanzibar as we knew it was small and contained and we could limit our travels for the next month.

-And we have selected this villa because it is gated and safe, with personalised non-intrusive service for their guests.
-It is a private beach front so there is also guards on duty, but there is only local villagers nearby, and it felt incredibly safe to me as a single Mum.
+And we have selected this villa because it is gated and safe, with personalized non-intrusive service for their guests.
+It is a private beach front so there are also guards on duty, but there is only local villagers nearby, and it felt incredibly safe to me as a single Mum.